kalaboster/stringer/README.md

 1. It has a cli to take a string and return its permutations.

-2. It can take a at tar.gz containing files and search those files and redact/mask credit card and ssn patterned numbers.
+2. It can take a tar.gz containing files and search those files for patterns similar to credit cards and social security numbers.
+It will then redact/mask credit card and ssn patterned numbers and create a log.
 The patterns are defined in the mask_model.

 Please feel free to use.
-While this has been tested on Ubuntu 14.
-It is currently being tested on different platforms.
+This has been tested on Ubuntu 14.

 ## Required Tools:
  - Python